Tractable Uncertainty for Structure Learning: Causal Effect Computation

-\propCE* \begin{proof} Recall that all nodes $t$ in the SPN can be associated with the variable subsets $(S_1, S_2)$, and represent a distribution over the set of edges $G_{S_2}$.
+Recall that all nodes $t$ in the SPN can be associated with the variable subsets $(S_1, S_2)$, and represent a distribution over the set of edges $G_{S_2}$ (in the case of product nodes, we define $S_2 = S_{21} \cup S_{22})$.
 Thus, they also define a distribution over causal effects, given by:

 which is defined for any distinct $i \in S_1 \cup S_2$, $j \in S_2$.
 Notice that this only counts paths which immediately enter (and stay in) $S_2$; thus all edges are in $G_{S_2}$.

 By taking the expectation, we can similarly define Bayesian averaged causal effects for node $t$: